Indentation style: Whitesmiths

 else if are treated as statement, much like the #elif preprocessor statement.

-GNU style
+GNU

 Like the Allman and Whitesmiths styles, GNU style puts braces on a line by themselves, indented by two spaces, except when opening a function definition, where they are not indented.
 In either case, the contained code is indented by two spaces from the braces.

 Popularised by Richard Stallman, the layout may be influenced by his background of writing Lisp code.
 In Lisp, the equivalent to a block (a progn) is a first-class data entity, and giving it its own indentation level helps to emphasize that, whereas in C, a block is only syntax.
 This style can also be found in some ALGOL and XPL programming language textbooks from the 1960s and 1970s.

-Although not directly related to indentation, GNU coding style also includes a space before the bracketed list of arguments to a function.
+Although not indentation per se, GNU coding style also includes a space after a function name – before the left parenthesis of an argument list.